-- Opportunities to engage children and young people in heritage will be created. - Volunteering opportunities will be provided and our communities will be supported. - Community awareness of our heritage will increase. - Heritage will be celebrated at key events across the borough.
+- Opportunities to engage children and young people in heritage will be created through partnership work and community development activities. - Increase engagement in protecting, researching and celebrating our heritage and in strengthen the resilience of heritage-focused community groups by providing volunteering opportunities.
+Community awareness of our heritage will increase. - Heritage will be celebrated at key events across the County Borough.

-Engagement Action Plan 2025-2030
+'Engage' Action Plan 2025-2030